Yahavk94/Sliding-Puzzle/README.md

 ## Description
 The tiles in this puzzle, except for the empty space, are painted in one of three colors.
-- Green, which indicates a tile with a sliding cost of 1.
+- Green - which indicates a tile with a sliding cost of 1.
-- Red, which indicates a tile with a sliding cost of 30.
+- Red - which indicates a tile with a sliding cost of 30.
-- Black, which indicates a tile that cannot be moved.
+- Black - which indicates a tile that cannot be moved.

 If the color of a certain tile is neither red nor black, it is green by default.